csmith111/playground-1-JavaScript/README.md

 Reasoning about asynchronous code is a very difficult thing for us.
 Since we lose deterministic execution and it is the source of many bugs that are hard to detect and fix.

-**One important idea that I find useful is to be clear about which portions of the code is synchronous and which part is asynchronous.**
+**One important idea that I find useful, is to be clear about which portions of the code is synchronous and which part is asynchronous.**

 Just making portions of our code aynchronous may be manageable, the problem is that we want to